imagetyperz-api/API-docs/README.md

 If you authenticate with access token, you can send a HTTP URL instead of the base64 string.
 The request has to be made to a different endpoint though.

-The parameter ```chkCase``` in the requests, if set to 1, will tell our workers that the captcha is case sensitive, and it has to be completed so.

 > Access token authentication (base 64)